WBC’s Ramirez gets TKO in super lightweight unification bout

 Whitaker died earlier this month after being hit by a car in Virginia.
 He was 55.

 Maxim Dadashev died Tuesday from bleeding in the brain, four days after the Russian went 11 grueling rounds in Maryland.
-Then on Thursday, Hugo Santillan, a 23-year-old Argentinian, five days after collapsing following his super lightweight bout.
+Two days later, Hugo Santillan, a 23-year-old Argentinian, five days after collapsing following his super lightweight bout.

 Both title fights on the undercard went the distance and ended with unanimous decisions.

-Tevin Farmer defended his IBF world super featherweight title for the fourth time in less than a year in 12 rounds against over mandatory challenge Guillaume Frenois.
+Tevin Farmer defended his IBF world super featherweight title for the fourth time in less than a year in 12 rounds against over mandatory challenger Guillaume Frenois.
 Tramaine Williams beat Yenifel Vicente in a 10-rounder for the vacant USBA super bantamweight title.

 Farmer took the vacant IBF title last August, and is 30-4-1 after the matchup of southpaws.
 Frenois, who is from France, lost for only the second time in 49 pro fights (46-2-1).